mvch1ne/sprintlab/limitations-improvement-paths.md

 4. Propulsive phase velocity change: Δv_prop = v_to − v_mid.
 Should be positive.
 5. Report the ratio: |Δv_brake| / Δv_prop.
 Values near 0 = pure propulsion (early acceleration).
 Values near 1.0 = equilibrium (max velocity).
 Values above 1.0 = net deceleration (a problem).

 **Data quality caveat:** Per-contact velocity changes are small (often <0.5 m/s per contact at higher speeds).
 The CoM velocity is a derivative of a smoothed position estimate, so noise can be comparable to signal.
-The Kalman filter (limitation #1) and Savitzky-Golay smoothing (limitation #3) are effectively prerequisites for this metric to be reliable.
+The Kalman filter (limitation #1) is a prerequisite at the keypoint level.
+For CoM horizontal velocity specifically, the smoothing spline with displacement constraint correction (described in limitation #3 and the Sprint Timing & Velocity Engineering Specification) is what makes per-contact velocity estimates reliable — the displacement constraint forces the velocity curve to be physically consistent with the known distance covered, which substantially reduces the error floor on small per-contact Δv values.
 Consider only displaying when the per-contact Δv exceeds a minimum threshold (e.g. >0.1 m/s) to avoid showing noise.

 #### Reactive Strength Index (Sprint)